-- 7.1 Meetings of the Senate - 7.11 The Senate shall serve and meet as necessary during the summer. - 7.12 The dates and time of the regular meetings of the Senate shall be set by the Senate far enough in advance to facilitate members' scheduling of classes. - 7.13 Special meetings of the Senate shall be called by the Chair either at the Chair's discretion or upon receiving a written petition of 10 percent of the Senate membership or of 10 percent of the electorate. - 7.131 Written notice of each special meeting and its agenda shall be distributed to the members of the Senate by the Secretary at least three days before the meeting unless the Chair or Vice Chair, with the concurrence of a majority of the Executive Committee, decides that the urgency of the occasion will not permit the usual three day notice.
-In a meeting called under this provision, notice shall be given as far in advance as possible, and action shall require an absolute majority of the membership of the Senate. - 7.132 The meetings shall be open to all, but only members of the Senate shall participate in the debate.
-Others may provide information or explain a point of view on matters before the Senate by invitation of the Chair, or the Senate. - 7.14 A faculty session of the Senate shall comprise only Professor Senators, as defined by the Constitution, Sec.
-4.11.
+- 7.1.
+Meetings of the Senate - 7.1.1.
+The Senate shall serve and meet as necessary during the summer. - 7.1.2.
+The dates and time of the regular meetings of the Senate shall be set by the Senate far enough in advance to facilitate members' scheduling of classes. - 7.1.3.
+Special meetings of the Senate shall be called by the Chair either at the Chair's discretion or upon receiving a written petition of 10 percent of the Senate membership or of 10 percent of the electorate. - 7.1.4.
+Written notice of each special meeting and its agenda shall be distributed to the members of the Senate by the Secretary at least three days before the meeting unless the Chair or Vice Chair, with the concurrence of a majority of the Executive Committee, decides that the urgency of the occasion will not permit the usual three day notice.
+In a meeting called under this provision, notice shall be given as far in advance as possible, and action shall require an absolute majority of the membership of the Senate. - 7.1.5.
+The meetings shall be open to all, but only members of the Senate shall participate in the debate.
+Others may provide information or explain a point of view on matters before the Senate by invitation of the Chair, or the Senate. - 7.1.6.
+A faculty session of the Senate shall comprise only Tenured and Probationary Faculty senators, as defined by the Constitution.
 Its function shall be to express the collective voice of the faculty.
 It may make determinations regarding any issue.
-Any member of the university community may attend a faculty session; however, only Professor Senators may speak and vote. - 7.141 A faculty session shall be convened upon a majority vote of the sitting Senate or by a majority vote of the Senate Executive Committee. - 7.142 A faculty session shall be terminated by a two-thirds majority vote of the convened session or by an advance stipulation. - 7.143 When the faculty session has concluded its business or when the session has been terminated by advance stipulation, its actions shall be reported to the full
+Any member of the university community may attend a faculty session; however, only Tenured and Probationary Faculty senators may speak and vote. - 7.1.6.1.
+A faculty session shall be convened upon a majority vote of the sitting Senate or by a majority vote of the Senate Executive Committee. - 7.1.6.2.
+A faculty session shall be terminated by a two-thirds majority vote of the convened session or by an advance stipulation. - 7.1.6.3.
+When the faculty session has concluded its business or when the session has been terminated by advance stipulation, its actions shall be reported to the full Senate.
+The Secretary of the Senate shall include all actions of the faculty session in the minutes of the Senate.